exuperian/RedPitayaTutorials/Tutorials/FILTER_SimpleFIR/README.md

 #### Input coefficients

 The Vivado block that implements an FIR filter is called the *FIR Compiler*.
 Add one of these to the design.
 Double click to edit this.
 Paste the filter coefficients into the *Coefficient Vector* box.
-On the left, click on the *Freq.
+On the left panel, click on the *Freq.
 Response* tab, and it will visualise the gain of the filter.

 ![](img_FIROptions.png)